ergest/metricsplaybook/models/README.md

 - Spent $15 this period (t) => insert $12 retained revenue + $3 expansion revenue
 - Spent $10 this period (t) => insert $10 retained revenue + $2 contraction revenue
 - Spent $0  this period (t) => insert $12 churned revenue

+The Contract table is modeled as an ActivitSchema.
+You can find out more about that model [here](http://activityschema.com) This allows for tremendous flexibility and ease of use when building the cube.